Information for Prospective Undergraduate and Graduate Students

 Graduate Degrees in Anthropology

-The Department of Anthropology offers both the Master of Arts (M.A.) and Doctor of Philosophy (Ph.D.) degrees, and is currently the intellectual home of over 80 graduate students.
+The Department of Anthropology offers a Master of Arts (M.A.) degree, a Doctor of Philosophy in Anthropology (Ph.D.) degree, and a Doctor of Philosophy in Social Work and Anthropology (SWAN) degree.
+We are currently the intellectual home of over 80 graduate students.
 We are actively recruiting well-qualified students, including both those with a B.A. in anthropology and those whose first degrees are in other fields.
 Our M.A. program is the only one in Southeastern Michigan, and includes applied streams in business/organizational anthropology, medical anthropology, museum studies, and applied archaeology in addition to options in cultural, linguistic, physical, and archaeological anthropology.
 Our Ph.D. program has strengths in business/organizational, urban, and medical anthropology, historical archaeology, with regional strengths in Latin America, Europe, and the United States.
 All of our programs are designed to provide intellectual breadth as well as specialization in relevant areas.

 For general information on our graduate programs, download a PDF flyer on Graduate Studies in Anthropology.
 Prospective graduate students should definitely read our Frequently Asked Questions.
 For more information, contact our academic services officer, Susan Villerot, at firstname.lastname@example.org, to set up an advising appointment.
 If you would like to talk about your academic interests or to discuss ongoing faculty research, you may also wish to contact our graduate director, Dr. Stephen Chrisomalis, at email@example.com.

 For specific information on how to apply to our programs, consult our Graduate Admissions website.
 The deadline for Fall admission is normally January 10.